DM2-ND/CiteExplainer/index.md

 - **link attribute:** PaperA's text that cites PaperB, called "citation contextual text" on the link.

 The principles of building the benchmark datasets are as follows:
-- **Related to a central topic.** Each benchmark graph is built by expanding from a specific paper of a popular topic, such as [node2vec](https://dl.acm.org/doi/10.1145/2939672.2939754) or [gcn](https://arxiv.org/abs/1609.02907) in graph learning, [transformer](https://arxiv.org/abs/1706.03762) in language model, and [neuralcf](https://arxiv.org/abs/1708.05031) in recommender system.
+- **Relatedness to a central topic.** Each benchmark graph is built by expanding from a specific paper of a popular topic, such as [node2vec](https://dl.acm.org/doi/10.1145/2939672.2939754) or [gcn](https://arxiv.org/abs/1609.02907) in graph learning, [transformer](https://arxiv.org/abs/1706.03762) in language model, and [neuralcf](https://arxiv.org/abs/1708.05031) in recommender system.
-- **Connectivity and completeness.** Each benchmark graph must be a connected component.
+- **Graph connectivity and text richness.** Each benchmark graph must be a connected component.
 Any two nodes are connected to each other by paths.
 The attribute of every paper node is text-rich, with not only abstract text but also full text.
 Every citation edge has textual attribute, i.e., the citation contextual text.
 - **Good size for graph learning and text generation on a single GPU.** The number of nodes in each benchmark graph is usually ranged between 1,000 to 10,000.
 The largest number must be smaller than 20,000 and the smallest must be bigger than 500.

 ![graph example](./resources/graph_example_3.png)

+## The Two Tasks: Validation, Evaluation, and Preliminary Models

 ## Benchmark Citation Graph Datasets